Your guide to hearing aids in both ears

 This guide explains for you what is behind the term binaural hearing aids and how this function helps you hear.
 You are very welcome to ask our hearing aid experts for advice on fitting and selection.
 Call us or send us a message about hearing loss.
 The consultation is non-binding and free of charge.

-Current and previous hearing aids in comparison
+Comparing current and previous hearing aids

-Do you even remember the original earlier hearing aid models?
+Do you remember the original earlier hearing aid models?
 These can only amplify the sound that is received.
 This is done independently of each other.
-It works completely differently with a modern binaural hearing system.
+It works quite differently with a modern binaural hearing aid.
 In recent years, a modern process has been developed.
 This is based on natural hearing.
 For you, this means that both the left and the right hearing aid are coupled and communicate with each other via radio.
 For you, it means an enormous quality when the hearing aids can communicate with each other.
 Depending on the initial situation, they intelligently coordinate with each other.

 Natural hearing with a binaural hearing aid

 You can also imagine a similar situation when you go for a walk in strong wind noise, for example.
 You can't carry on a conversation without a hearing aid.
 A binaural hearing aid manages to automatically check where the wind is coming from and which direction the speech signal is coming from.
 Only the correct signals are transmitted to the other ear via radio.
 The disturbing wind noise is efficiently suppressed.
 This works much better with binaural hearing systems than with conventional hearing systems.
 Another typical situation is when you are talking on the phone with one ear.
 A binaural hearing aid can detect this and suppress the sound amplification in parallel.
 At the same time, the sounds from the phone and all signals are also sent to the other side.
-So you can hear the necessary on both ears.
+So you can hear what you need to hear on both ears.

 The direction of the microphone

 With new systems, you can hear regardless of the direction of your gaze.
-Normally, the microphone is aligned according to the direction of your gaze.
+Normally, the microphone is oriented according to the direction of your gaze.
 However, it may happen that you are sitting and working concentrated by a computer.
-However, you may want to talk to another person who is beside or behind you.
+Nevertheless, you may want to talk to another person who is beside or behind you.
 Older hearing instruments reach their limits in such situations.
 It's a completely different story with a binaural hearing aid.
 A binaural hearing aid turns the microphones in the exact direction from which the signal for speech is coming.
 This means you no longer need eye contact for smooth communication.

 Orientation in the room